Video summary

 Now I can say: I'm taking a step back to see the whole Eiffel Tower.

-Here, we're really taking the action of stepping back.
+Here, we're really stepping back, taking a step back.

 But most of the time, the expression is used figuratively.